 Kulbacki was first in the league with a .439 wOBA (weighted On Base Average) among all hitters with 300 or more at-bats and ranked third in wRAA (weighted Runs Above Average based off wOBA) at 30.7.
 His .257 ISO (Isolated Power) was also third in the circuit while his 1.017 OPS paced the league.

-When healthy, the California League postseason All-Star in 2008 has immense power potential from a line drive swing.
+A California League postseason All-Star, Kulbacki has immense power potential from a line drive swing.
 The ball simply sounds different coming off his bat, as he puts the barrel of the stick to the ball to make consistent hard contact.
 Because of his approach, the ball is hit with backspin and travels farther.
 He also has the ability to create loft to send balls flying out of any part of the park.